Modify the finished image

 1. Configure the OpenStack CLI

-Use the subsection Configure OpenStack CLI using OS tools or Configure OpenStack CLI in a Docker container OpenStack CLI instructions.
+Use the Configure OpenStack CLI subsection with OS tools or Configure OpenStack CLI in the Docker container of the OpenStack CLI instructions.

 2. Create a network disk from a ready-made image